apostrophecms/apostrophe-documentation/README.md

 ### Making links that don't break

 For this project if we are hardcoding links in markdown text we go ahead and assume `/` is the home page of the doc site.
-This won't work with `./view` but it will work if you set up a local server and it will work in production.
+This won't work with `npm run view` but it will work if you set up a local server and it will work in production.

 Regenerating the API docs
 -------------------------